Level3-REST/site/doc/patterns/process.md

 Profile: <https://level3.rest/patterns/process#activity-resource>
 ```

 An Activity resource has no required profile.
-It is often another pattern that presents the activity's state and a hypermedia control to change that state.
+It is often another pattern that presents the activity’s state and a hypermedia control to change that state.

 ### process